nychealth/covid-vaccine-data/Readme.md

 	* **Single dose**: The dose administered of a single-dose primary vaccine series (Johnson & Johnson)
 	* **Additional/booster doses**: Doses administered after the primary COVID-19 vaccine series, including booster and additional doses for people with a weakened immune system.

-* **People Vaccinated**: The number of NYC residents vaccinated at an NYC facility, as well as city residents who were vaccinated outside of NYC and reported to us by a provider in the city; the NYS Immunization Information System; the New Jersey Immunization Information System; or the Connecticut Immunization Registry and Tracking System..
+* **People Vaccinated**: The number of NYC residents vaccinated at an NYC facility, as well as city residents who were vaccinated outside of NYC and reported to us by: a provider in the city; the New York State Immunization Information System; the New Jersey Immunization Information System; or the Connecticut Immunization Registry and Tracking System.
 Information on the number of non-residents vaccinated in NYC can also be found in select datasets of this repository.
 Patient records are deduplicated since information on the same patient may be submitted by multiple providers.
 Vaccination status is classified into the following categories:

     * **Partially Vaccinated**: The number of people who have received the first dose of a two-dose primary vaccine series (i.e. Pfizer-BioNtech or Moderna).
     * **Completed the primary series**: People who have received both doses of the Pfizer, Moderna or AstraZeneca primary vaccine series or the one dose of the Johnson & Johnson vaccine primary vaccine series.